Shlomo Helbrans: Lev Tahor

 Helbrans' 200-person community, Lev Tahor, is considered extreme and radical by other Jewish groups.
 In Israel, it is nicknamed "Jewish Taliban" and "the Taliban sect."
 The group has followers in Israel, particularly in the city of Bet Shemesh, in addition to Europe, the U.S., Canada, and Guatemala.

 Another convicted rabbi, Eliur Chen, had found refuge in the Lev Tahor community while fleeing the authorities.

 During November 2013, Quebec authorities summoned Lev Tahor members to court on allegations that their homeschooling was not compliant with Quebec's education standards.
 The court case also called for the community to release the 14 children of one of Helbrans' sons due to his previously having left the community.
 A few days later, community members fled to Ontario, settling in the municipality of Chatham-Kent.
 On 27 November 2013, a youth court judge in Quebec ordered that 14 children from the community be placed temporarily in foster care, undergo medical exams, and receive psychological support.
 The hearing in the St. Jérôme courthouse, took place in the absence of the Lev Tahor parents, who sent a lawyer instead.
 The order was not immediately enforced because the parents, one of whom was Helbrans' son who had previously left the community, were residents of Ontario, triggering a long legal battle.
 However, on 3 February 2014, an Ontario Judge decided to send back the 14 children to Quebec.
 While pending an appeal, the parents and children left Canada to Guatemala and other locations.
 Some were returned, triggering another legal battle, still pending.

 Death

 On Friday 7 July 2017, Helbrans was found drowned in a river in the Mexican state of Chiapas.
-His body was pulled from the river by rescue forces on Friday afternoon after he was swept away by strong currents while performing the Mikve Mitzva before Shabbat.
+His body was pulled from the river by rescue forces on Friday afternoon after he was swept away by strong currents while performing the Mikvah before Shabbat.
 He was 54 years old.
-Insiders believe that he committed suicide as evidence of his abuse became more evident and were close to being published.
-In a letter he wrote to his followers shortly before his death he writes that he has no reason to live anymore since they had rejected him from serving as their Rebbe.

 Successor

-Nachman Helbrans succeeded his father as the leader of Lev Tahor.
-Escapees from Lev Tahor describe Nachman as ruling with an iron fist espousing views even more extreme than his father.
-Nachman put a ban on the consumption of fish, meat or eggs, allowing his followers to eat only bread, fruits and vegetables.
-Nachman also instituted marriage arrangements for twelve year old boys and girls.
-Allegedly Nachman was also directly involved in his sister Miriam's death, as he forced her to eat bread that contains sesame although she was known to have a severe allergic reaction to sesames.
-Nachman attributed her death to a lack of faith in him.
-His motives for causing her death remain unknown.
+Rabbi Nachman Helbrans succeeded his father as the leader of Lev Tahor.
+Nachman instituted a ban on the consumption of fish, meat, and eggs, based on his own understanding of the guidance of the Rambam in the Mishneh Torah, due to concerns of genetic engineering.
+Something that most other Jewish groups consider extreme and radical.